 If you’re worried that your starter is in desperate need of reviving, pour off most of its contents and replenish with plenty of fresh flour and water.
 What remains of the original starter on the sides of the jar is usually enough to get it going again, but a little extra dollop couldn’t hurt.

 Once your starter is ready, it’s time to bake.
 Follow the below recipe for a fool-proof loaf, each and every time!

 11 oz. luke warm water (not hot!!)

 Bread flour is of course your best option, but all purpose flour is great too!
-My baker friend Eliza who taught me this fool-proof recipe prefers King Arthur Bread Flour.
-I personally love sprouted whole wheat flour.
+I personally love King Arthur Organic Bread Flour, and sometimes substitute 1 cup of the unbleached flour for 1 cup organic sprouted whole wheat flour.

 1. Pour starter into a large glass or ceramic mixing bowl.
 Add water and salt and stir.
 Dump in all your flour and stir until well combined.
 Consistency should be thick and porridgey.

-3. Scoop your batter out onto a floured surface and shape by pulling the edges in towards the middle of your loaf, constantly rotating.
+3. Time to shape your loaf!
+(This is the best point to add in any additional ingredients to flavor your loaf, such as roasted garlic, rosemary, olives, melted butter, or any other herb and spice combinations you can dream up, so add them in while shaping.)
+Scoop your batter out onto a floured surface and shape it by pulling the edges in towards the middle of your loaf, constantly rotating.
 If it’s easier for you, simply roll between your palms (while still on the counter) into a ball.* There is no need to knead this bread!

-5. Preheat your oven to 425°.
-Grease your dutch oven (I use a cast iron pot, but enamelware works wonderfully as well) & sprinkle with cornmeal.
-Put your pot in the over for 20 minutes with the lid on to heat through.
+5. Let’s bake!
+Your loaf should have about doubled in size by the time you’re ready to bake.
+Preheat your oven to 500°.
+Grease your dutch oven (I use cast iron, but enamelware works wonderfully as well) and preheat it for 20 minutes with the lid on to heat through.